sinedied/articles/articles/serverless/your-first-serverless-app/your-first-serverless-app.md

 ### Go serverless

 Why serverless?
 Why not deploy our server on a container or an [Azure App Service](https://docs.microsoft.com/azure/app-service/?WT.mc_id=servsept_devto-blog-yolasors) for instance?
-There's 2 main reasons for that:
+There are 2 main reasons for that:

-- You only pay for your what you use, not for the resource allocation (and it's [dead cheap](https://dev.to/azure/is-serverless-really-as-cheap-as-everyone-claims-4i9n)!)
+- You only pay for what you use, not for the resource allocation (and it's [dead cheap](https://dev.to/azure/is-serverless-really-as-cheap-as-everyone-claims-4i9n)!)
 - It scales automatically without anything to setup

 First, let's update our NestJS into a serverless app so we can deploy it to [Azure Functions](https://docs.microsoft.com/azure/azure-functions/?WT.mc_id=servsept_devto-blog-yolasors).